syncfusion-content/ej2-layouts-docs/ej2-javascript/timeline/events.md

 ## beforeItemRender

-The [beforeItemRender](../api/timeline#beforeItemRender) event is fired before each item is rendered in Timeline control.
-By utilizing this, you can modify the appearance or content of the items based on specific conditions.
+The Timeline control triggers the [beforeItemRender](../api/timeline#beforeItemRender) event before rendering each item.

 {% if page.publishingplatform == "typescript" %}